PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 # Mapping Electrocatalyst Activity across >6000 Conditions Simultaneously

-Here I describe a data pipeline that I developed for my Ph.D. research lab that maps electrocatalyst activities from over 6000 unique electrode materials.
-The result is a single, easily interpretable figure.
+Here I map the electrocatalytic activities from over 6000 unique electrode materials to a single figure.
+The pipeline facilitates the interpretation of array-based experiments in my Ph.D. lab.

 <br>